AwesomeJackify/astro-media/src/content/blog/challenges-auckland-based-small-businesses-face-when-establishing-an-online-presence.md

 ---
 title: Challenges Auckland-Based Small Businesses Face When Establishing an Online Presence
 description: Examine the challenges Auckland-based small businesses face when trying to establish an online presence, such as time constraints, budget limitations, and lack of technical expertise.
+These barriers hinder many SMEs from fully leveraging the benefits of digital platforms, impacting their growth and competitiveness in the market.
 ---

 # 🚧 Challenges Auckland-Based Small Businesses Face When Establishing an Online Presence